saheelsapovadia/Parity-Bit-VRC-LRC/README.md

 # Parity-Bit-VRC-LRC
-Implementing Vertical and Longitudinal Redundancy Check using Parity Bit in C++
+Implementing Vertical and Longitudinal Redundancy Check by adding Parity Bit in C++